 Trello Keyboard Shortcuts

 Trello is loaded with keyboard shortcuts.
-They let you do everything on a card, from archiving and moving, to changing members and labels, with a click of a key.
-There's a complete list on the the shortcuts page.
+They let you do everything on a card, from archiving and moving them, to adding and removing members and labels, with a click of a key.
 You can press "?" at any time to bring up that page.
 (A shortcut for shortcuts?
 Mind blown.)
 I want to highlight a few of my favorites, though.

 My personal favorite is the "b" shortcut which opens the boards menu and lets you search for boards instantly.
 Press "b", type the first few letters of the board you're looking for, press enter, and you're there.
 It's the fastest way to switch boards.

-You can double click any free space on a board to open the add list pop-over.
+You can double click any free space on a board to open the “Add List” popover.
 Trello is smart enough to know that you clicked between "Doing" and "Done" and will default to that location.
-Saves you some mouse moving.

 Drag, Drop, And Paste Attachments

 You can drag and drop multiple files from your desktop to a card to upload them.
-This is super handy if you want to share screenshots or pictures of meals or a photo of your cat.
+This is super handy if you want to share screenshots, images, or document that need collaboration from your team.
 You can also drag images from other websites to your cards.

 But that's not all!
 You can also paste images.
 Just find an image on the web, right click and select "Copy Image", open or hover over a card, and press "command + v" (Mac) or "control + v" (Windows).
 It works with any image on your clipboard.